-Mary is currently a doctoral student in Criminology, Law and Society at George Mason University working as a research assistant for Dr. Allison Redlich in the MODLIS Lab.
+Mary Catlin is a doctoral student in Criminology, Law and Society at George Mason University working as a research assistant for Dr. Allison Redlich in the MoDLiS Lab.
 Her research interests include exploring how social and cognitive factors influence victim (i.e., victims of crime and victims of the justice system itself) decision-making, with a special interest in victim recantation and exonerees.
 Her other interests include perceptions of Miranda waivers, Miranda decision-making, and false admissions of guilt.

 Scherr, K. C., Normile, C. J., Luna, S., Redlich, A. D., Lawrence, M., Catlin, M. (2020).
 False admissions of guilt associated with wrongful convictions undermine people's perceptions of exonerees.
 Psychology, Public Policy, and Law, 26, 233-244. doi:10.1037/law0000238

 Catlin, M., Scherr, K.C., Barlett, C., Jacobs, E., & Normile, C. J. (2019).
 Bounded blame: The effects of victim-perpetrator relationship and victimization history on judgments of sexual violence.
 Journal of Interpersonal Violence.
 Advanced online publication.

 Presidential Scholarship, Office of the Provost, George Mason University (2020)

 Doctoral Summer Scholars Program, Central Michigan University (2019)

 Student Research and Creative Endeavors Grant, ORGS, Central Michigan University (2018)